 “We’re going to see what happens.
 But I think we’re very close to making a deal with Iran,” Trump told reporters outside the White House on Thursday.
 Reuters

-• Oil prices settled down by around 9% on Friday after Iran said passage for all commercial vessels through the Strait of Hormuz was open for the remaining ceasefire period and US President Donald Trump said Iran has agreed to never close the strait again.
+- Oil prices dropped around 9% on Friday following Iran's announcement that all commercial vessels can pass through the Strait of Hormuz during the ceasefire and Trump's statement that Iran agreed not to close the strait again.